'Ibrahimovic was like a ghost' - Milan star dictated the game against Shamrock Rovers, says Bryne | Goal.com

 'Ibrahimovic was like a ghost' - Milan star dictated the game against Shamrock Rovers, says Bryne

-Milan progressed the third qualifying round of this season's Europa League by beating Shamrock 2-0 at Tallaght Stadium last Thursday.
+Milan progressed the third qualifying round of this season's Europa League by beating Rovers 2-0 at Tallaght Stadium last Thursday.

 Ibrahimovic opened the scoring on the night with a trademark finish 23 minutes into the contest, before Hakan Calhanoglu's stunning second half-strike wrapped up a comfortable victory for Stefano Pioli's men.